joakimkistowski/HTTP-Load-Generator/README.md

     1.5,20
     2.5,30

 Note, that the time stamp is always the middle of the interval.
 Meaning that it is 0.5, 1.5, ... instead of 0, 1, ...
 This is for compatibility with LIMBO, where this design decision makes more sense.
-Again, intervals with a period of 1 secod (0.5, 1.5, 2.5, ...) are recommended.
+Again, intervals with a period of 1 second (0.5, 1.5, 2.5, ...) are recommended.

 ### 3.2 Scripting the Requests Themselves

+The requests are specified using a LUA script.
+We recommend modifying one of the examples, such as the [minimal example](https://github.com/joakimkistowski/HTTP-Load-Generator/tree/master/examplefiles/http_calls_minimal.lua) or the [Dell DVD Store example](https://github.com/joakimkistowski/HTTP-Load-Generator/tree/master/examplefiles/http_calls_dvd.lua).
+The example containt explanations in their code comments.

+Two LUA functions in the script are called from by HTTP Load Generator:
+* **onCycle()**: Is called at the beginning of each call cycle.
+No return value is expected.
+Initialize all global variables here.
+Note that _math.random_ is already initialized using a fixed seed (5) for reproducibility.
+* **onCall(callnum)**: Is called for each HTTP request.
+Must return the URL to call.
+This function is called with an index for the call, starting at 1 (LUA convention).
+The index increases with each call and resets once _onCall_ returns _nil_.

+You can parse the HTTP response in the _onCall_ function using regular expressions.
+We provide HTML helper functions (considering the response is usually html).
+Specifically, we offer:
+* _html.getMatches( regex )_ : Returns all lines in the returned text stream that match a provided regex.
+* _html.extractMatches( prefixRegex, postfixRegex )_ : Returns all matches that are preceeded by a prefixRegex match and followed by a postfixRegex match.
+The regexes must one unique match for each line in which they apply.
+* _html.extractMatches( prefixRegex, matchingRegex, postfixRegex )_ : Variant of extractMatches with a matching regex defining the string that is to be extracted.

+Note that all regular expressions are passed directly to the Java backend.
+They must be specified, as if they were specified directly in the Java code.
+I.e., use "\\" instead of a single "\".

+URLs returned by _onCall_ are called using HTTP GET.
+To send a HTTP POST request, prepend _[POST]_ (including the brackets) before the returned URL.

+You can test your LUA scripts using our HTTP Script Tester ([download the binary here](https://se2.informatik.uni-wuerzburg.de/files/httpscripttester.jar)).
+The HTTP Script Tester is a graphical application that runs the script and renders HTML responses in a graphical web view to check for correct functionality of the script.

 ## 4. Using Power Daemons

 ## 5. All Command Line Switches

+Use the _-h_ switch to show the following help page:

+Usage:

+    $ java -jar httploadgenerator.jar [-d|-g|-h [optional params]]

+Example:

+    $ java -jar httploadgenerator.jar -d -s 192.168.0.201 -a ./arrivalRates/test.txt -o myLog.csv -p 127.0.0.1:8888 -c tools.descartes.dlim.httploadgenerator.power.TMCTLDCommunicator -l./http_calls.lua

+Primary parameters (pick one):

+* "_-d_": 'd'irector mode. starts the director.
+Additional optional parameters are useful.
+* "_-l_": 'l'oad generator mode.
+Needs no additional parameters.
+* "_-h_": the 'h'elp page.

+Secondary parameters for director (optional):
+Missing parameters may cause the director to prompt for the data.
+* "_-s [ip]_": Adre's's of load generator.
+* "_-p [ip[:port]]_": Adress of 'p'owerDaemon.
+No address => no power measurements.
+* "_-a [path]_": Path of LIMBO-generated 'a'rrival rate file.
+* "_-o [name]_": Name of 'o'utput log relative to directory of arrival rate file.
+* "_-r [seed]_": Integer seed for the 'r'andom generator.
+No seed => Equi-distant dispatch times.
+* "_-l [Lua script]_": Path of the 'l'ua script that generates the call URLs.
+No script => "http_calls.lua".
+* "_-t [thread count]_": Number of threads in load generator.
+No thread count => 128.
+* "_-c [class name]_": Fully qualified classname of the power communicator.
+Must be on the classpath.